 Isaiah is a Women and Gender Studies major with interests in the intersectional impacts of Western patriarchy globally.
 His essay in Dissenting Voices looks at impacts of representations in music videos on young women, particularly women from non-Western countries living in the United States.
 Isaiah has plans to be a professional dancer but would also like to work at a resource center for an oppressed population and continue the activism he has learned during his time with the Women and Gender Studies Department.
 Isaiah completed his internship at the Out Alliance in Rochester, NY.
 His feminist manifesto dress hangs in the Women and Gender Studies Department as a reminder of his important and ongoing work.
 Isaiah is the recipient of this year’s Harriet Whitney Award.
 Congratulations, Isaiah!!

 Selena is a double major in Women and Gender Studies and Sociology.
 She is interested in how representations of gender and sexuality impact the lives of young women.
 Her Dissenting Voices essay looks at the hypersexualization of young women celebrities in the United States.
 Selena completed her internship in the Women’s Center and Title IX Office at Brockport.
-She has made a huge impact on the College through her service and scholarship and plans to continue to work for the equality of marginalized groups wherever her career takes her.
+She has made a huge impact on the University through her service and scholarship and plans to continue to work for the equality of marginalized groups wherever her career takes her.
 Selena is recipient of an Honorable Mention for the Women and Gender Studies Service to the Discipline Award.
 Congratulations, Selena!

 Megan is a triple major in Women and Gender Studies, Spanish, Sociology with a minor in Art History!
 She has a broad range of interests but all converge on aesthetics, critical thinking, and social justice.
 Megan presented at the Sixth Biennial Seneca Falls Dialogues on “Queering the Brown in Hector Silvo’s Art.”
 She also presented a poster at the 2019 National Women’s Studies Association Conference.
 Her Dissenting Voices essay addressed representations or lack thereof of transgender characters in Spanish language cinema.
 She has been recognized by multiple departments with multiple honors.
 She served as our WGS Department Intern and has held numerous leadership roles on campus including president of both the Foreign Language Club and the Photography Club.
 Megan is the recipient of our Colleen Donaldson Leadership Award and a wonderful member of our community.
 Congratulations, Megan!